 - 8. Install the pre-filter onto the air filter.
-Apply a thin film of lubricant on the inside diameter of the air filter rubber seal. - 9.
+Apply a thin film of lubricant on the inside diameter of the air filter rubber seal - 9.
 Install the air filter and clamp onto the air filter housing inlet.
 Tighten the clamp securely. - 10.
 Reinstall the air filter housing cover and spring clips.
 Verify the cover is installed correctly and is sealing properly. - 11.
 Reinstall the decorative cover assembly.
 Ensure the grommets are engaged and secure.

-During normal use, the air filter media should be inspected every 25 hours or 750km.
-The air filter should be replaced every 1500km.
 The air filter must be checked and replaced more often if the machine is operated in extremely dusty areas or if it becomes wet.
 Each time air filter maintenance is performed, check the air inlet to the air filter box for obstructions, the fittings of the air filter housing rubber joint, throttle body, and manifold for an airtight seal.
 Check that all fittings are tightened securely to avoid the possibility of unfiltered air entering the engine.